hyunwhanjoe/mlXGPR/README.md

 ``pip install -r requirements.txt``
 # Data and Model
 The trained model and data can be downloaded [here](https://drive.google.com/drive/folders/1TZoHnmIqrYWkHoslFvwT4sKkH2OB5bZw?usp=sharing)
-Unzip model.zip into the models directory.
+Unzip models.zip into the models directory.
 Unzip evaluation.zip into the data/processed directory.
 The order of the PGDBs in gold_dataset_6_X.npy is AraCyc, EcoCyc, HumanCyc, LeishCyc, TrypanoCyc, YeastCyc.
 Unzip Synset-2.zip into the data/processed directory.